prashanta/xpd/readme.md

 ## How to Build

-To package everything in one neat jar: mvn assembly:single
+To package everything in one neat jar file:

+_mvn assembly:single_

+Usage: xpd [<Table1> <Table2> ...]

+where <Table*> is: Part, PartMtl, PartRev, PartPlant, AprvVend, PlantWhse, Vendor, PartOpr, PartBin --all : Export all tables
+--file-only : Save to SQL file only